phillarmonic/SyncopateDB/README.md

 - Has a minimal footprint using Alpine Linux
 - Contains only the necessary dependencies

+## Deployment limitations

+SyncopateDB uses a monolithic architecture, so, only a single container can access the volume with the data at a time.
+This is due to the nature of the current locking system in SyncopateDB and its underlying storage engine.

+A clustered version with a distributed locking system is in the works and it's due to be release on version 1.0.0

 ## Accessing the API

 Once the container is running, you can access the SyncopateDB API at: